MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 #### No Signal

 #### PRESENTATION
+Jared Tucker:
-Coffee professional discord
+mentions: Coffee professional discord

+In the discord you will find
-advice recipees things like that ... message on floridacoffeeculture to get that link
+Advice on recipees and things like that ... message us on floridacoffeeculture to get that link
-discounts if on keychain
+Baristas can get discounts on florida coffee culture keychain

+Andrew Curry:
-what finding a career in coffee means to me noticed, for everyone that works in coffee
+what finding a career in coffee means to me noticed, for everyone that works in coffee there is an

 aha moment

-pivital moment that fundamentally changes how we view coffee japan ucc coffee diner in kyoto living in poke at the time
+a pivital moment that fundamentally changes how we view coffee for me it was at a japan ucc coffee diner in kyoto living in poke at the time

-on the way back in the train station ran into a row of coffee brewers
+on the way back, I was sitting in the train station and ran into a row of coffee brewers

 sat down, ordered a simple egg an toast breakfast with coffee best cup of coffee he had ever had

-from that point on considered coffee different
+from that point on I considered coffee differently

-after japan living in seattle capital city neighborhood went to cafe vita
+After Japan, living in Seattle's capital city neighborhood went to cafe vita

-took the coffee black - best cup of coffee ok, coffee is really cool
+took the coffee black - best cup of coffee ok, coffee is really cool.

 moved to san francisco with a food truck event company.

 trucks would gather and put on music

-loved it
+loved it.

-met tons of talented chefs but something was missing
-I just was not connecting with my job, wanted to connect with my hand and do something
+met tons of talented chefs, but something was missing I just was not connecting with my job, wanted to connect with my hands and do something

 blue bottom coffee ... applied left salaried position and applied as barista